Schooner Freedom Wedding Photography Guide

 Beneath the Sails

-The Freedom's impressive sail configuration provides dramatic backdrops for portraits.
-The white canvas contrasts beautifully against blue skies, and the scale emphasizes the adventure of your nautical wedding.
+The vessel's impressive sail configuration provides dramatic backdrops for portraits.
+The white canvas contrasts beautifully against blue skies, and the scale emphasizes the adventure of your nautical celebration.

 Historic Landmark Views